Baaggii/erp-web-next/docs/transaction-form-config.md

 - **visibleFields** – list of columns shown in the form
 - **requiredFields** – columns that cannot be left empty
 - **defaultValues** – map of column default values
+- **editableDefaultFields** – list of columns where users may change the prefilled default
 - **userIdFields** – fields automatically filled with the creating user ID
 - **branchIdFields** – fields automatically filled with the branch ID
 - **companyIdFields** – fields automatically filled with the company ID